 When the broth has reduced, the mushrooms are cooked through, and the lentils are soft, remove the pan from heat.

 Divide the mushroom curry among serving bowls, garnish with coriander, and enjoy the stew with some boiled rice on the side.

-For a distinctive flavour and in full Kerala-cuisine style, tip in a few curry leaves when you add the mushrooms to the broth.
+For a distinctive flavour and in full Kerala cuisine style, tip in a few curry leaves when adding mushrooms to the broth.